0330 822 0505

 When would you use one?

-In all of the above scenarios, time is very much of the essence, which means an appropriate alternative to standard mortgages, which may take weeks or even months, needs to be found.
+In all of the above scenarios, time is of the essence, which means finding an appropriate alternative to standard mortgages, which may take weeks or even months, is essential.

 However, this type of lending is generally only available through specialist lenders.